Configuring vDisks for Active Directory management

 When using the Microsoft Volume Licensing for a vDisk, consider that Key Management Services (KMS), Multiple Activation Key (MAK) and Active Directory-based activation (ADBA) cannot be used together.

 To improve active directory-based activation:

 - In the vDisk Property screen, set the vDisk Microsoft Licensing property to None.

 slmgr-dlvfor a Microsoft image, and

 cscript ospp.vbs/dstatusfor a Microsoft Office image.

 A known issue exists where VAMT displays errors about duplicate CMID entries for ADBA activated devices.
 This issue occurs although ADBA does not utilize CMID.
 ADBA, despite being similar to KMS, does not use CMID.
 Microsoft reuses KMS data when compiling CMID information.
 The following image illustrates a VAMT tool screen for ADBA.
-The Duplicate Client Machine ID report displays conflicts for duplicate CMID entries for those devices.
+The Volume Activation by Type screen displays conflicts for duplicate CMID entries for those devices.